 [Other doc versions]

-You can connect Stash to an existing LDAP user directory, so that your existing users and groups in an enterprise directory can be used in Stash.
-The LDAP directory is used for both user authentication and account management.
+You can connect Stash to an existing LDAP user directory, so that your existing users and groups stored in an enterprise directory, can be used in Stash.

 Stash is able to connect to the following LDAP directory servers:

 See also this information about deleting users and groups in Stash.